Talking with Your Child about Relationships

 Children start learning about relationships from birth.
-As they get older, their relationship circle grows beyond their family to include friends and other children their age, teachers, teammates and the community.
+As they get older, their relationship circle grows beyond their family to include friends and other children, teachers, teammates and the community.
+In many cases their ‘online lives’ and relationships are just as important to them as their ‘offline lives’ and relationships.
 The picture below shows just how many places your child will learn about relationships.

 Where to Start

 Now is a good time to think about your own values and behaviours around relationships.
 Start by thinking about your values and the values you want to pass onto your children.

 Take some time to see if you’re using behaviours that match your values.
 Children learn by example, and you’re their biggest influence.

 Here are some things you can show and teach your child about healthy relationships:

 - Treat people with respect: How to speak and solve problems in a respectful way.
 This will also teach your child to know when they’re being treated with respect—or not.

 - Manage anger: How to deal with anger in a positive, healthy, non-violent way.